MusicMoneyMachine/musicmoneyai/rishicreateprotocol-main/README.md

+# APIs for Musicmoney Image gen agent, based on the work by Create Protocol AI infra

 # Rishi API

 This API provides a flexible and extensible platform for various media processing tasks.
-Currently, it supports image processing operations, including model training and inference, with plans to expand to other media types in the future.
+Currently, it supports image processing operations, including model training and inference, with plans to expand to other media types in the future. createprotocol.org
 ## Features

 - Image processing